Pyshou/MD-FEP_parallel_Q5/4_prep_fep_files/README.md

 Note: The scripts will work if you have used the protocol/formatting of section 3 to generate force field parameters.
 Also, different Schrodinger versions of formatting might lead to different outputs (even when the parameters are the same), and very small things might need to be adjusted in those scripts (I can do that very easily if you provide me your inputs and I will also try to cleanup and comment the scripts further in the future)

-Note2 (ADD BELOW): You will need to skip the second and third steps if there is no anihilation, and to remove the pre-generated softcore statements if any.

 ## **Generation of FEP files**